eficode-academy/vault-workshop-docl-2018/README.md

 ```

 ## Deploy to cluster
-Simply run the ```deploy.sh``` script and the Kubernetes objects are being deployed to the cluster.
+Run the `deploy.sh` to create the Kubernetes objects in the cluster.

 ## Delete from cluster
-Source the file delete.sh and it will delete the Kubernetes objects from the cluster.
+Run the file `delete.sh` to delete the Kubernetes objects from the cluster.

+# -workshop files
+Some files will have or use a `-workshop` edition.
+These will setup and tear down the cluster within the scope of the workshop.

+We encourage you to try the regular files after the workshop.